BoE's Carney says some global bank capital reforms will be cut

-LONDON, Oct 25 (Reuters) - A key element of new bank rules, widely criticised by the finance industry for unnecessarily bumping up capital requirements, will be radically cut back, Bank of England Governor Mark Carney said on Tuesday.
+LONDON (Reuters) - A key element of new bank rules, widely criticized by the finance industry for unnecessarily bumping up capital requirements, will be radically cut back, Bank of England Governor Mark Carney said on Tuesday.

 This new capital requirement covers so-called operational risk, such as big fines for misconduct that could eat into a bank's main capital reserves.